 We are subject to the provisions of Section 203 of the DGCL.
-In general, the statute prohibits a publicly held Delaware corporation from engaging in a "business combination" with "interested stockholders" for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination is approved in a prescribed manner.
-A "business combination" includes certain mergers, asset sales and other transactions resulting in a financial benefit to the interested stockholder.
+In general, the statute prohibits a publicly held Delaware corporation from engaging in a "business combination" with "interested stockholders" for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination" includes certain mergers, asset sales and other transactions resulting in a financial benefit to the interested stockholder.
 Subject to exceptions, an "interested stockholder" is a person who, together with his, her or its affiliates and associates, owns, or within three years did own, 15% or more of the corporation's voting stock.
 Our certificate of incorporation and bylaws provide that: